qsig-a/vitalitygoes-docker/README.md

 ```

-If you would like to mount a volume with config files and images:
+If you would like to mount volumes for configs, images, and videos:

 ```
 docker run -d --name vitality-goes \